spacemeshos/testnet-guide/local.md

 # Local Testnet

-Follow this guide to setup and run a local Testent with 3 full nodes and support services on your computer using docker.
+Follow this guide to setup and run a local Spacemesh Testent with 3 full nodes and support services on your computer using docker.
 This is a great way to get a feel of the protocol and the platform.

 ?> This guide is geared to developers who are comfortable with the command line, Docker and dev tools.